dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 - **ignoreWhitespace**:
   Ignore whitespace in prefix and suffix of the text by comparing the output.
 - **caseInsensitive**:
-  Compare the output case insensitive.
-  So without making a distinction between uppercase and lowercase letters.
+Ignore the difference between uppercase and lowercase when comparing the output.
 - **tryFloatingPoint**:
   Try to compare the output as floats.
 - **applyRounding**: